SpinalNet: Deep Neural Network with Gradual Input: Conclusion

 \section{Conclusion}

-This paper aims to present the concept and structure of a novel DNN model called SpinalNet.
-The chordate nervous system has a unique way of connecting a large number of sensing information and taking local decisions.
-The main drawback of the recent proposed DNNs is in their computational intensiveness due to a large number of network inputs.
-Therefore, taking inputs gradually and considering local decisions such as similar to our spinal cord decreases computations.
-In this paper, we also present the effectiveness of SpinalNet on several well-known benchmark datasets leading to the improvement of the classification accuracy.
-Moreover, the SpinalNet is usually less computation extensive than its counterpart.
-Combining with VGG-5 and transfer learning, the SpinalNet has achieved SOTA performance in four datasets.
-As the future research direction, we will try to improve the accuracy of the proposed SpinalNet and then apply the improved SpinalNet to a wide range of real-world scenarios.
+This paper presented a novel DNN model named SpinalNet.
+SpinalNet is built by mimicking the chordate nervous system, which has a unique way of connecting a large number of sensing information and taking local decisions.
+One major drawback of feed-forward NN models is their computational intensiveness for large inputs.
+Therefore, taking inputs gradually and considering local decisions similar to our spinal cord decreases computations.
+We also present the effectiveness of SpinalNet on several well-known benchmark datasets leading to the improvement of the classification accuracy and regression error.
+Moreover, the SpinalNet is usually less computation-intensive than its counterpart.
+Combining with VGG-5, SpinalNet has achieved SOTA performance in several handwritten character recognition datasets.
+With the transferred initialization, the SpinalNet has achieved SOTA performance in several color image datasets.
+Researchers may try to improve the accuracy of the proposed SpinalNet and apply the improved SpinalNet to a wide range of real-world scenarios.